Se-hoon-K/LeetCode/leetcode/Leetcode/Study Log.md

 Found the algorithm called __"Sieve of Eratosthenes"__

 Although I have got the initial understanding, further study and repetition will be required to fully utilize this algorithm.

+## 08-MAR-205

+Qestion 2379 was an easy level challenge, not much to think about.
+Re-use on charAt() function was good.
+Will do further study on other user's solutions